You may call them cold sores or fever blisters. Whichever name you prefer, these sores tend to develop on the lip or around the mouth.

 This essential amino acid is available as an oral supplement or a cream.

-When you have a cold sore, it’s very tempting to touch it or pick at it.
-Try to resist the temptation to do these things, which may inhibit the healing process:
+When you have a cold sore, it can be tempting to touch it or pick at it.

 - Touch an open sore.
 Anytime you touch the open blister and don’t wash your hands immediately afterward, you risk spreading the virus from your hands to someone else.
 Also, you could introduce bacteria from your hands into the sore if you poke or prod at it.